DaVinciGraph/davinci-pic/readme.md

 This can be useful for providing additional information or clarification about the context of the token, especially when the image alone may not convey the full meaning.

+## data-context-bg-color

+The `data-context-bg-color` attribute similar to `data-bg-color` attribute, allows you to specify a fallback background color for the displayed context image if the data received from the API does not include one.
+This can be a hex code (e.g., #FF5733), an RGB value (e.g., rgb(255, 87, 51)).

 ## data-context-pic-url

 The `data-context-pic-url` attribute serves a similar purpose to the `data-pic-url` attribute, but it specifically targets the context picture.
 If you have a local image that you'd like to display as the context picture (e.g., a network or app logo), you can specify its URL using this attribute.
 This way, the specified image will be loaded as the context picture if the API doesn't provide one.